Heading abroad solo for the first time? Don’t miss our handy checklist of things to sort beforehand

 Register with the State Department

-As a precautionary step, US travellers should also register with the State Department’s STEP (Smart Traveler Enrollment Program) before leaving the country, especially when travelling alone so that if anything does happen, the US can account for all of its citizens.
+As a precautionary step, US travelers should also register with the State Department’s STEP (Smart Traveler Enrollment Program) before leaving the country, especially when traveling alone so that if anything does happen, the US can account for all of its citizens.
 You’ll also receive any alerts that may arise for the country you’re in during your travels.

 Read more: How to quit your job gracefully